babuge/C-SocketChatSys/README.md

 # C-SocketChatSys
-one to one char system , c.
+one to one char system for win, c.